mhanratty/marketplaceux-usercollections/spec.md

 USER STORIES
 * As a user I want to add an app to an existing collection from the app details screen [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/9) | [spec](#addappexistingcollection)
 * As a user I want to add an app to a new collection from the app details screen  [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/10) | [spec](#addappnewcollection)
-* As a user I want to create a new collection from the "My Collections" screen [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/11)
+* As a user I want to create a new collection from the "Collections" screen [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/11) | [spec](#createcollectionfromcollections)
 * As a user I want a place where I can view all of my collections [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/19)
+* As a user I want a dedicated place to view user collections on the Marketplace [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/23) | [spec](#communityscreen)
 * As a user I want an app wish list to store apps for later [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/1)
 * As a user I want to be able to remove an app from a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/13)
 * As a user I want to be able to delete a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/4)